-It’s a form of lending that’s becoming increasingly popular, with equity release lending reaching £1.38bn - the largest total on record - in 2014 and customer numbers growing 13% since the previous year, according to the Equity Release Council.†
+It’s a form of lending that’s becoming increasingly popular, with equity release lending reaching £3.06 billion in 2017 and attracting twice as many people as five years ago, according to the Equity Release Council.†

 Many homeowners rely on property prices rising, as they have historically since the 1970s, to pay off an equity release deal while ensuring there is value left in the property for their children to inherit.

-Yet equity release products aren’t without their drawbacks and shouldn’t be taken on without serious consideration.
+Yet equity release products aren’t without their drawbacks and shouldn’t be taken on without serious consideration and sound financial advice.

 This means that although you still own the house with a lifetime mortgage, it’s repaid from the house sale proceeds after your death or when you go into long-term care.